GoogleCloudPlatform/professional-services-data-validator/README.md

   --partition-num INT, -pn INT
                         Number of partitions into which the table should be split, e.g. 1000 or 10000 In case this value exceeds the row count of the source/target table, it will be decreased to max(source_row_count, target_row_count)
-  [--parts-per-file INT], [-parts-per-file INT]
+  [--parts-per-file INT], [-ppf INT]
-                        Number of partitions in a yaml file.
-A yaml file can contain one (default) or more partitions.
-Having multiple partitions in one yaml file speads the cost of container start up accross multiple sequential validations.
-Different yaml files can be run in multiple containers in parallel.
+                        Number of partitions in a yaml file, default value 1.
   [--bq-result-handler or -bqrh PROJECT_ID.DATASET.TABLE]
                         BigQuery destination for validation results.
 Defaults to stdout.
                         See: *Validation Reports* section